76 Venn Street,

 The Clapham Picturehouse opened on 9th December 1992 with a total seating capcity of 439; screen 1 upstairs seats 220 and screens 2 and 3 seat 142 and 115.
 The opening films were “Home Alone II”, “Beauty and the Beast”, and “Husbands and Wives”.

 In 1998 a fourth screen was added which seated 115 and a new bar and restaurant opened which added to the amenities.
+In January 2007 plans of architectural firm Earle Architects for renovations were approved with work completed in December 2007.

 Just login to your account and subscribe to this theater